SmartgridReady/SGrSpecifications/doc/HeatPumpAppliances.md

 [https://www.waermepumpe.de/normen-technik/sg-ready/](https://www.waermepumpe.de/normen-technik/sg-ready/)

-Here a one-directional implementation on level 2 is implemented (with writing of the states only) and a bi-directional implementation on level 2m (with reading of the states also).
+Here, a one-directional implementation on level 2 is implemented (with writing of the states only) and a bi-directional implementation on level 2m (with reading of the states also).

 The energy monitoring profile is on level “m” and provides “read-only” data for monitoring purpose, such as energy data an run times.
 It may be used for Minergie® Monitoring or other applications.